WilkMat3/SET09102_Personal_Portfolio/week3_workflow.md

 ### Accepting a task

-My first task was to accept a ticket from the board, to do that I have clicked on the issue within our Kanaban board as highlighted in blue on the [Figure 2]
+My first task was to accept a ticket from the board to do that, I clicked on the issue within our Kanaban board, as highlighted in blue on the [Figure 2]

 ![Figure 2](./images/Assign.PNG)

 *Figure 2: Tasks in "To do " column on the Kanban board and a Task Details Page*

-This action opens details page of the task, to assign a task to myself I had to click assign as highlighted in red on the the [Figure 2].
+This action opens the details page of the task to assign a task to myself.
+I had to click "assign", as highlighted in red on the [Figure 2] and select my account from the dropdown list.

 ### Creating Feature Branch

-I created a feature branch as per the flow.
-This is a common practice that works with creating pull requests, which help with reviewing the commited code.
+As part of our standard workflow, I followed the common practice of creating a feature branch, which is useful in facilitating the code review process through pull requests.
-To create a branch based on main in Visual Studio I have opened Visual Studio and from the top menu selected "git" then "new branch".
-This opened a pop up as on the [Figure 3] which allowed me to specify the branch name and reuse the code of the main branch.
+To create the feature branch, I initiated the process in Visual Studio.
+I navigated to the 'git' menu at the top and selected the 'new branch' option.
+This action triggered a pop-up window, as shown in [Figure 3].
+Within this window, I had the opportunity to define the branch name and choose to base it on the existing code from the main branch.
+This approach allowed for a clean and organized development process.

 ![Figure 3](./images/BranchCreation.PNG)

 *Figure 3: Branch creation popup in Visual Studio*

 ### Updating task information

-I have updated the task description on the details page to give more information about what my ticket entails.
-To complete that I clicked the "edit" text as can be seen on higlighted in yellow on the [Figure 2].
+I updated the task description on the details page to provide more accurate information about my ticket.
+To achieve this, I simply clicked on the 'edit' option, which is highlighted in yellow in [Figure 2].
 The updated description of my task can be seen on the [Figure 4].

 ![Figure 4](./images/Updated_Ticket.PNG)